Lawsuit settlement will increase funding for education equity - Delaware State News

 The agreement requires the governor to seek legislation bringing new financial commitments and structural changes to the way that Delaware serves disadvantaged students.
 Some of the systemic changes listed in the agreement are:

-- Opportunity Funding resources will be allocated specifically to the schools serving English language learners and low income students, in proportion to the number of those students at each school. $5 million of these funds will be reserved for mental health and reading supports in schools with the highest concentrations of low income and English learner students.
+• Opportunity Funding resources will be allocated specifically to the schools serving English-language learners and low-income students, in proportion to the number of those students at each school. $5 million of these funds will be reserved for mental health and reading support in schools with the highest concentrations of low income and English learner students.

 “It’s important to make clear that both parties viewed this case and these settlement negotiations as an opportunity to make real progress for Delaware’s children,” Gov. John Carney said in a prepared statement.
 “This is a path forward to support our most disadvantaged students and families — and one that will help close the persistent achievement gap in our schools.